ShuraimBhat/vulnerabilites/SERVERSIDE.md

 # 2.Authorization / Access Control Issues
+Authorization or access control issues occur when an application fails to properly enforce what actions a user is allowed to perform after authentication.
+Even if users are logged in correctly, the system must still verify whether they have the correct permissions (role, privilege, or ownership) to access a resource or perform an operation.

+# Variants:-
 # 1.IDOR
 ### Description
 Insecure Direct Object Reference (called IDOR from here) occurs when a application exposes a reference to an internal implementation object.
 Using this way, it reveals the real identifier and format/pattern used of the element in the storage backend side.
 The most common example of it (altrough is not limited to this one) is a record identifier in a storage system (database, filesystem and so on).